open-power-ref-design-toolkit/opsmgr/README.rst

 related errors.

 Monitoring features of OpsMgr may be utilized with non-OpenStack environments by installing OpsMgr with a minimal OpenStack footprint.
-An Ubuntu 16.04 VM will be necessary to do this.
+An Ubuntu 16.04 VM is necessary to do this.
 Simply create an Ubuntu 16.04 VM, clone the OpsMgr project into it, and run the following scripts to install OpsMgr services using a minimal OpenStack installation::

-   > ./scripts/bootstrap-opsmgr-min.sh
+   > ./scripts/bootstrap-cluster-min.sh
-   > ./scripts/create-cluster-opsmgr-min.sh
+   > ./scripts/create-cluster-min.sh

 Default credentials for the integrated Ops applications are::